raspiduino/cs-lan-public-guide/README.md

-# How to open CSGO server over internet without GSLT or fix for "LAN servers are restricted to local clients (class C)"
+# How to open CS:GO server over internet without GSLT or fix for "LAN servers are restricted to local clients (class C)"

-Currently confirmed to work on CSGO no Steam version 2018-01-10 (Windows version)
+Currently confirmed to work on CSGO no Steam version 2018-01-10 (Windows version).
+Using the same method, this probably can work on every version of Counter Strike.

 **WARNING:** I don't know if you can get VAC banned for using this, but **USE AS YOUR OWN RISK!!!**